-TARE is regulated by the several federal, California State, and local agencies, partially or as a whole.
+TARE is regulated by the several federal, state, and local agencies, partially or as a whole.
 These layers of regulation pertain to the allowed uses and procedures for implementing TARE improvements as well as ongoing operations and management.
 The following public agencies may conduct a review of proposed improvements and may choose to participate in the Master Plan and implementation process:

-3.4.1 California Coastal Commission
+3.4.1 California Coastal Commission (CCC)

-The California Coastal Commission (CCC) was established by voter initiative in 1972 (Proposition 20) and officially written into the Legislature through the adoption of the California Coastal Act of 1976.
+The CCC was established by voter initiative in 1972 (Proposition 20) and officially written into the Legislature through the adoption of the California Coastal Act of 1976.
 In partnership with various coastal cities and counties, the CCC plans and regulates the use of land and water within the coastal zone.
-Developmental activities such as the construction of buildings, land divisions, and land use changes that are broadly defined by the Coastal Act require a coastal permit from either the Coastal Commission or the local government.
+Developmental activities such as the construction of buildings, land divisions, and land use changes that are broadly defined by the Coastal Act require a coastal permit from either the CCC or the local government.